chaunceygardiner/weewx-loopdata/README.md

  * `LABEL_windRose`    : The label of the units for windRose (e.g., 'm')
  * `UNITS_windRose`    : The units that windrose values are expressed in (e.g., 'mile').

+## Why require Python 3?

+LoopData is a new extension.
+The author believes software written after Python 2 end of life should not target Python 2.

 ## Licensing

 weewx-loopdata is licensed under the GNU Public License v3.